PrestaShop/prestashop.github.io/news/_posts/2021-06-15-multistore-news-in-1.7.8.md

 ![The new multistore colorpicker](/assets/images/2021/06/multistore_colorpicker.png)

-Once configured, the color is displayed in the new multistore header, when a group or a shop is selected, making it easy to know what's the current shop straight away.
+Once configured, the color is displayed in the new multistore header, when a group or a shop is selected, making it easy for the user to know what shop he/she is working on.

 ![The new multistore header](/assets/images/2021/06/multistore_header_maintenance.png)